zircote/swagger-php/docs/guide/migrating-to-v4.md

 Their main purpose is to make customizing swagger-php easier by allowing to add arbitrary data to any annotation.

 One possible use case could be custom annotations.
-Classes extnding `Attachable` are allowed to limit the allowed parent annotations.
+Classes extending `Attachable` are allowed to limit the allowed parent annotations.
 This means it would be easy to create a new attribute to flag certain endpoints as private and exclude them under certain conditions from the spec (via a custom processor).